What is Parkinson disease?

 What causes Parkinson disease?

-Although the disease may appear in younger people (even teenagers), it usually affects people in late middle age.
+This disease may appear in younger people (even teenagers).
+But it often affects people in late middle age.
 It is not contagious.

 - Tumors in the brain

-- Repeated head trauma, such as may occur in boxing
+- Repeated head trauma, such as from boxing

 What are the symptoms of Parkinson disease?